-See "LITIGATION" in our 2014 Annual Disclosure Statement, and "QUARTERLY DISCLOSURE UPDATE-Litigation" in each of the Quarterly Disclosure Updates for a discussion of pending litigation or claims affecting DART.
+See "LITIGATION" in our 2014 Annual Disclosure Statement for a discussion of pending litigation or claims affecting DART.

-No significant changes have occurred in the status of pending litigation involving DART since the date of the Quarterly Disclosure Update for the Nine-Month Period Ended June 30, 2014.
-We continue to accrue and estimate losses on claims that are asserted in pending litigation and have included this accrual in accounts payable and accrued liabilities in the unaudited statement of our principal accounts attached as Exhibit A to each of the Quarterly Disclosure Updates.
+No significant changes have occurred in the status of pending litigation involving DART since the date of the 2014 Annual Disclosure Statement.
+We continue to accrue and estimate losses on claims that are asserted in pending litigation and have included this accrual in accounts payable and accrued liabilities in the unaudited statement of our principal accounts attached as Appendix C hereto.